 Florida has a documentary stamp tax and Tennessee has a recordation tax.
 Alabama and Maryland have taxes associated with any local UCC fixture filing.9.
 Incorrectly filing UCC3 debtor name change when the debtor merges into another entity.

 In most cases, a new UCC1 should be filed in the new debtor’s state of organization.
 (See article by attorney Robert Ihne, updated in 2013, originally published in the May/June 2004 issue of The Secured Lender -- “How to Maintain Perfection and Priority When Changes Occur After Closing”.)10.
 Multiple secured parties on UCC1 require all parties to act when filing UCC3s.

 Filing a UCC3 amendment referencing only one authorizing secured party when multiple secured parties were indicated on the UCC1 only affects the one secured party’s interest.
 As an example, if all secured parties intend to continue a UCC1, all of them must be listed as authorizing the continuation or each party must file a separate UCC3 continuation in order to continue their security interest.11.
 UCC filers often attempt to file UCC3 continuations outside the permitted continuation window.

 UCC3 continuations may only be filed six months prior to the lapse date.
 Attempting to file a continuation statement earlier than or after the six-month window will result in rejection.

-Given the complexity and importance of properly preparing UCC filings, you may want to consider using an experienced service company to file your financing statements for you.
+Given the complexity and importance of properly preparing a UCC financing statement form, you may want to consider using an experienced service company to file your UCC documents.
 Doing so can help you avoid unnecessary rejections.